erdurano/SAT/README.md

 This application still under active developement.
 Repository only opened to access for review purposes.

 ## Features
-- Reads strictly formatted excel files (*.xls extention) prepared for sea acceptance trial schedules
+- Reads strictly formatted excel files (*.xlsx extention) prepared for sea acceptance trial schedules
 - Manipulates neccessary data to create a custom TestItem type
 - Displays information on both QML and QWidget type views
 - Test Items can be edited from QWidget side